rongi/kotlin-blog/about.md

 permalink: /about/
 ---

-A blog about Android, Kotlin and Rxjava
+A blog about Android, Kotlin and Rxjava development